What are the GCSE qualifications?

 Main features of the GCSE

-There are four unitary awarding organisations for GCSEs in England (see ‘Awarding organisations and examination dates’ section, p425).
+There are four unitary awarding organisations for GCSEs in England.
 WJEC and CCEA also offer GCSE qualifications in Wales and Northern Ireland.
 Each examining group designs its own specifications but they are required to conform to set criteria.
 For some aspects of the qualification system, the exam boards adopt common ways of working.
 When the exam boards work together in this way they generally do so through the Joint Council of Qualifications (JCQ).
 The award of a grade is intended to indicate that a candidate has met the required level of skills, knowledge and understanding.

 GCSEs are in the process of reform.
 New GCSEs in ancient languages (classical Greek, Latin), art and design, biology, chemistry, citizenship studies, combined science (double award), computer science, dance, drama, food preparation and nutrition, geography, history, modern foreign languages (French, German, Spanish), music, physics, physical education and religious studies were first taught in September 2016, with first results in summer 2018.
 Assessment in these reformed GCSEs consists primarily of formal examinations taken at the end of the student’s two-year course.
 Other types of assessment, non-exam assessment (NEA), is used where there are skills and knowledge which cannot be assessed through exams.
 Ofqual have set the percentage of the total marks that will come from NEA.

-Ofqual says there will be new, more demanding content, which has been developed by the government and the exam boards.
-Courses will be designed for two years of study (linear assessment) and no longer divided into different modules.
+The reformed GCSEs feature new and more demanding content, as required by the government and developed by the exam boards.
+Courses are designed for two years of study (linear assessment) and no longer divided into different modules.